unilight/R-NET-in-Tensorflow/README.md

     * `p_length`
     * Word embedding dimension: change from 300d GloVe vectors to 100d.

 3. Don't use character embeddings.
-To achieve this one might have to hack into `Models/models_rnet`.
-I'll try to make this a parameter in `Models/config.json` but this feature won't be soon.
 According to [Bi-DAF](https://arxiv.org/pdf/1611.01603.pdf), character embeddings don't help much.
 However, Bi-DAF uses 1D-CNNs to generate the character embeddings, while R-NET uses RNNs.
 As shown in the previous section, the performance dropped for 2%.
 Further investigation is needed for this part.